DEVOTIONALS

 Are you going through a tough time right now?
 Have you

-considered that God may be using this experience to draw
+considered that God may be using your experience to draw

 you closer to Him?
-Do you still have feelings of guilt whenever
+Do you still have feelings of guilt when

 you disobey God?
-Do you justify your actions whenever you do
+Do you justify your actions when you do

-things that God does not approve of, or you fail to do the things
+things that God does not approve of, or when you fail to do

-you sense He is asking you to do?
+the things you know He is asking you to do?

 Pray.